-Here is a summary of the origin and CE yacht compliant classification and how certification works:
+Summary of the origin and CE yacht compliant classification and how certification works

 Since 1998, European legislation indicates that pleasure boats must carry the CE certification (or mark), requiring them to meet certain construction and safety standards.
 For this, the boats are classified into four categories according to their design and skills to face different sailing conditions depending on the wind force and wave height.
 Knowing that the weather is a variable phenomenon, these categories are not intended to limit the distance boaters can sail away (this depends on onboard safety equipment), but rather to responsibly inform them about the capabilities of their boat to safely navigate based on the offshore weather conditions.
 For each vessel, the design category is characterized by a letter between A and D.

 You understand therefore that a CLASS A yacht respects a much more rigorous construction protocol than a CLASS B yacht and so on… Of course, it is strictly advised not to sail past a force 6 for pleasure yachting and no matter the class A or B. This is a matter of safety, comfort and pleasure being always present in your cruise.
-To insure recreational boating, always check the weather before each ride at sea and especially verify any potential changes every hour.
-In addition, you must always carry the safety equipment on board depending on the type of navigation that you practice and the laws and regulations in the countries where you cruise, and feel free to be overcautious.
+To ensure recreational boating, always check the weather before each ride at sea and especially verify any potential changes every hour.
+In addition, you must always carry the safety equipment onboard depending on the type of navigation that you practice and the laws and regulations in the countries where you cruise, and feel free to be overcautious.

 A CE-Type Certificate (or homologation) is generally issued for production vessels manufactured in series by different shipyards, particularly European.

-There are also other classification societies for vessels built or sold outside the EU such as: ABS (American Bureau of Shipping) and NK (Nippon Kaiji).
-There are also other types of certifications such as the MCA (UK – Maritime and Coastguard Agency), which however is not a classification organisation.
+There are also other classification societies for vessels built or sold outside the EU such as ABS (American Bureau of Shipping) and NK (Nippon Kaiji).
+There are also other types of certifications such as the MCA (UK – Maritime and Coastguard Agency), which however is not a classification organization.
 We will write more articles on commercial classifications later.

 Do not hesitate to contact us for any need for further information on the CE yacht compliance classification, our team at YACHTS INVEST is at your service.